Mortgages For Second-Time Buyers

 FAQs

-Yes, as long as you meet the eligibility and affordability criteria then you can have multiple mortgages, either for residential properties or as buy-to-let.
-If you have two mortgages because you have a second home then you’ll need to nominate your main residence.
+Yes, as long as you meet the eligibility and affordability criteria, you can have multiple mortgages, either for residential properties or as buy-to-let.
+If you have two mortgages because you have a second home, you’ll need to nominate your main residence.

-This will depend on the value of the property and whether you’re moving home or buying a second one (the rates will be slightly higher if that’s the case).
+This will depend on the property’s value and whether you’re moving home or buying a second one (the rates will be slightly higher if that’s the case).

 Our dedicated article on stamp duty and how much it costs will outline everything you need to know.